irvinmadridg/best-repo-ever/README.md

 # best-repo-ever
-#Edited by IrvinMadrid from Eclipse IDE
+#Edited by IrvinMadrid from Eclipse IDE - new-branch-1
+# new-branch-1 Rocks!